A fermented sauerkraut recipe with directions for optional home canning.

 Now for the fun part.
 The wait.

-This needs to be stored in a cool place for 3 to 6 weeks.
+Store jars in a cool place for 3 to 6 weeks.
+I label mine with the start date, and an estimated end date so I know when to check it.
 As it sits and ferments bubbles will form, that is normal.
 You may need to press down on the cabbage again to keep it from floating and peeking out above the brine.
 Keep it covered.
 This prevents oxygen from getting in.

 If you have covered your jar with cheesecloth or a cloth, scum may form on top.
 That is also normal (though icky).
 This scum should be skimmed off daily.
 It should not smell ‘bad’.
 It will smell ferment-y-ish, and well…. like sauerkraut.